 You can also freeze the cookies in a freezer safe container for up to 3 months.
 Thaw them at room temperature before enjoying them.

 These cookies are soft, chewy, and so delicious!
-They’re like a slice of German chocolate cake, all wrapped up into a delicious handheld, delicious cookie instead!
+They’re like a slice of traditional German chocolate cake, all wrapped up into delicious handheld, chewy chocolate cookies instead!

 More Chocolate Cookie Recipes: